jmfrancklab/pyspecdata/README.rst

 * The python libraries, and a Fortran compiler.
 Under anaconda, these are supplied by `libpython` and `mingw`, respectively.

+* If you plan on building your documentation the documentation, you also want `sphinx_rtd_theme sphinx-gallery`

 (If you don't install these packages with your system `pip` will try to install them, and there is a good chance it will fail -- it's known not to work great with several of these; `setuptools` should error out and tell you to install the packages.)

 *mayavi*: Mayavi can be used (and gives very nice graphics), but frequently lags behind common Python distros.